 #blueprint.yaml --- kind: blueprint spec_version: 1 ... applications: - acme_webserver: instances: 3 - acme_database

-In the example above, the webserver would be launched on multiple instances (which can be virtual machines or containers, depending on the cloud used in this blueprint.
+In the example above, the webserver would be launched on multiple instances.
+These can be virtual machines or containers, depending on the cloud used in this blueprint.
 The 'acme_database' app gets the default number of instances (which is one instance).

-To save up on compute resources, it is also possible to deploy several applications to a shared instance.
+To save up on compute resources you can deploy several applications to a shared instance.
 To do that, we need to name that target instance and make sure the applications are pointing at the same named instance:

 #blueprint.yaml --- kind: blueprint spec_version: 1 ... applications: - acme_webserver: target: all_in_one - acme_database: target: all_in_one

-Please note that the same application can't declare both a 'target' property and an 'instances' property at the same time.
+Note that the same application cannot declare both a 'target' property and an 'instances' property at the same time.
 An application can either be deployed to a single instance (default), deploy multiple instances (via the 'instances' property) or share an instance with another application (using the 'target' property).
 However, you can combine different strategies for different applications.
 For example:

 #blueprint.yaml --- kind: blueprint spec_version: 1 ... applications: - acme_webserver: instances: 3 - acme_appserver: target: all_in_one - acme_database: target: all_in_one